REX2626/Astro-Attack/README.md

 ### a1.4.0 (gameplay loop - difficulty, missions and saving)

-Fix minimap - add rendering order to ships and stations

-Fix station menu button overlapping

-Polish station menu:
-Make buttons uniform size
-Improve look of mission menu
-Add something to stats menu

-Finish basic missions:
-Make reward proportional to mission diffculty
-Reduce the massive increase in mission kill number and reward Add other mission types
+Improve neutral ship fighting AI
+Fix Neutral ships not attacking if their mothership is destroyed

+### a1.5.0 (sound, general clear up and polishing)

+Add back buttons

 Improve console and text input:
 Add ctrl+v
 Add spam, if a button is hold down > 1 second, repeatedly paste that button

-Improve neutral ship fighting AI
-Fix Neutral ships not attacking if their mothership is destroyed

-Add back buttons

-### a1.5.0 (sound, general clear up and polishing)
+Add more mission types

 When you take damage, bar is highlighted with damage before the health/armour/shield disappears